• Home

 Deep-Sky Objects

 There are many deep-sky objects worth looking for.
 Some, such as open star clusters and globular clusters, can be seen with even small telescopes.
 Others, such as nebulae and galaxies, are best observed through larger scopes.
-A few that are spread out offer a better view with binoculars.
-The most well known are call Messier objects – look for their “M” numbers (e.g., M31 is the Andromeda Galaxy).
-Don’t expect glorious color!
-We’re not NASA.
-Most will appear fuzzy and in black and white through a standard telescope.
-If you want color, you’ll have to get one of the newer ”smart” telescopes or move up to astrophotography, although it can be somewhat complicated and expensive.
+A few are spread out and binoculars offer the best view.
+The most well known are call Messier objects and are identified by their “M” numbers (e.g., M1 is the Crab Nebula, M31 is the Andromeda Galaxy, and M42 is the Orion Nebula).

 Meteors